eurocontrol-swim/swim-pubsub/README.md

 This type of settings involve the host of the broker as well as the TSL configuration needed from a client to connect to it.
 More specifically:

-  - `host`: the host of the broker, e.g. localhost
+  - `host`: the host of the broker, e.g. localhost:5672
-  - `port`: the port of the broker, e.g. 5672 by default or 5671 for TSL connection
   - `tls_enabled`: determines whether the client will be connected to the broker via secure connection
   - `cert_db`: the path to the certificate db
   - `cert_file`: the path to the client's certificate